High Holy Days

 Mishkan Or – Beachwood

-9:00 am – Tot Yom Kippur Morning Service: A Fun and Connective Celebration (Maltz Chapel)
+9:00 am – Tot Yom Kippur Morning Service: (Maltz Chapel)

-4:00 pm – Afternoon Service (Mandel Sanctuary) – Join us for our congregational Yom Kippur Afternoon Service, featuring the reading of the Torah and the Haftarah, including the poignant story of Jonah.
+4:00 pm – Afternoon Service (Mandel Sanctuary) Click here for livestream– Join us for our congregational Yom Kippur Afternoon Service, featuring the reading of the Torah and the Haftarah, including the poignant story of Jonah.
 Cantor Kathryn Wolfe Sebo, Rabbi Yael Dadoun*, and Rabbi Joshua Caruso

 Maltz Performing Arts Center – University Circle

 12:30 pm – Text Study – Deepen your understanding of Yom Kippur’s profound teachings through an engaging text study.
-Rabbi Richard Block, Senior Rabbi Emeritus
+Click here for livestream Rabbi Richard Block, Senior Rabbi Emeritus